Inter-municipal cooperation addresses wastewater treatment challenges

 The combination of time and temperature within the dryer vessel, along with the high concentration of solids achieved, results in a product that meets the U.S. EPA and Wisconsin DNR designation of Class A biosolids.
 The Class A biosolids produced have increased potential for application to agricultural land for the nutrient value and as a soil supplement, by reducing regulatory restrictions and improving public acceptance.
 The Class A designation also allows for additional opportunities for end-use of the biosolids beyond agricultural applications, potentially serving a useful purpose on golf courses, sod farms and construction sites.

-Learn more about this project beginning on page 4 of the Wisconsin Wastewater Operators’ Association September, 2020, issue of The Clarifier.
+Learn more about this project in the Wisconsin Wastewater Operators’ Association September 2023 issue of The Clarifier.